 During this battle, Michael threw Satan down to Earth, ending his time within Heaven.
 However, Satan is still able to manipulate and mislead those on Earth and so Michael’s battle with him never truly ends as both fight for the souls of humanity.

 Saint Michael is mentioned again in the Epistle of Jude whereby he is officially recognized as an archangel during yet another battle with the Devil.

 There is a potential third reference to Michael within the First Epistle to the Thessalonians.
 It is said that this archangel will herald the 2nd coming of Jesus and while no name is specifically mentioned, it would make sense that this role would fall to Saint Michael due to his position as leader of the archangels.

 Michael is one of only two archangels mentioned within Islam’s holy book: the Quran.
 While he and Gabriel are both mentioned, Michael only appears once within Sura 2.
 Michael will sometimes be spelled slightly differently within other faiths and as such, he will sometimes appear as Mikail.

 His tasks and duties within Islam relate to the protection and influence of natural forces such as the elements wind, fire, earth, and water.
 However, this is also something that differs from faith to faith.

 Some of the Roles of Michael

 It is within Christianity that Michael has developed the most as a religious figure.
-He has a number of responsibilities, some of which we have already explored.
-For example, we have mentioned Michael’s never-ending a battle with Satan.
+He has several responsibilities, some of which we have already explored.
+For example, we have mentioned Michael’s never-ending battle with Satan.
 This is another aspect that ties him closely to God.